tnoff/backup-tool/README.rst

 Encryption Method
 -----------------

-The tool uses a very basic AES encryption method that uses a single password (crypto key) to encrypt and decrypt files.
+The tool uses AES encryption in CBC mode.
+Files are encrypted using a random salt value and a passphrase supplied to the client.

-The tool will read a file in 16-byte intervals, and encrypt this into a 24-byte hash using the password specified.

-If the last interval read from a file is not exactly 16-bytes, an "offset" of 0's will be added to the end of the interval before encryption.
-This offset is returned by the encryption method, and saved in the database for decryption.
-Decrypting a file will require specifying the offset for the file.

 --------
 MD5 sums